ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w1d3 - b - JS - Data Types- numbers and strings.md

 Task:
 - Iteration 1: display numbers 1 to 12
 - Iteration 2: we want to display if each number is even or odd
-  - ex. if number is odd, display `x is odd`
+  - e.g. if number is odd, display `x is odd`
-  - ex. if number is even, display `x is even`
+  - e.g. if number is even, display `x is even`

 Solution: